 In most diagnosis cases

-Presenting with nipple discharge, usually results in a diagnosis of some sort of benign condition.
-However, a surgical biopsy is always necessary in order to establish a precise etiology.
+Furthermore, presenting with nipple discharge, usually results in a diagnosis of some sort of benign condition.
+However, a surgical biopsy is always necessary; in order to establish a precise etiology.
 This is essential to identify the rare cancer cases that present with nipple discharge as the sole symptom.